Is your once lush and vibrant lucky bamboo now donning a less-than-lucky yellow hue?

 Excessive Use of Fertilizers or Nutrient Deficiency

-Another answer to “Why are my bamboo leaves turning yellow?” can be overfertilization.
+Another answer to your question about “why the leaves on lucky bamboo plant turning yellow” can be overfertilization.

-Yellowing of leaves due to overfertilization is something that professionals call ‘leaf burn.’
+Lucky bamboo leaves are turning yellow due to too much fertilizer; it is something that the professionals call ‘leaf burn.’
 Other symptoms also include leaf tips and margins turning brown.
 Lucky bamboo is the type of plant that does not necessarily need to be fertilized.

-However, if you grow your bamboo directly in water, yellowing of leaves can occur due to nutrient deficiency.
+However, if you grow your lucky bamboo plant directly in water, the yellowing of leaves can occur due to nutrient deficiency.

 Healthy Amount of Fertilizers

-- If you have your bamboos planted in water, use a nitrogen-based or a well-balanced liquid fertilizer (diluted to half strength; it’s best to follow the instructions mentioned on the package) two to three times annually.
+- If you have your bamboo planted in water, use a nitrogen-based or well-balanced liquid fertilizer (diluted to half strength; it’s best to follow the instructions mentioned on the package) two to three times annually.

 Now, let’s head towards the transportation stress.